 What is customer experience analytics?

-Customer experience analytics is the process of collecting and analyzing customer data, with the goal of better understanding customer needs, viewpoints, and experiences with your products and services.
+Customer experience analytics is the process of collecting and analysing customer data, with the goal of better understanding customer needs, viewpoints, and experiences with your products and services.
 It can help you to increase customer engagement and customer loyalty, understand and improve your customer journey, and direct your internal teams to take action on issues that are affecting satisfaction and loyalty.

 What data does customer analytics use?